Natasha’s Law: 5 Things You Need To Know

-1. ‘Natasha’s Law labels’ aren’t required for everything.
+1. ‘Natasha’s Law labels’ aren’t required for everything

-No, you don’t have to start running around labelling every last scrap of food in the place – the law is only applicable to foods which are pre-packed for direct sale (PPDS) on the same site they were produced.
-Let’s clear up these terms: PPDS means that the product is pre-packed in advance or in anticipation of sale.
 Pre-packed means where food is partially or fully enclosed by packaging and cannot be altered prior to selection or purchase without opening or changing the packaging in some way.
 This largely relates to ‘Grab & Go’ operations (think supermarket meal deals or your coffee shop ready wrapped baguettes), but takeaways and fast food operations will also need to comply.
-This is because foods may be pre-cooked in bulk and wrapped in readiness for peak times – like those Friday nights when you know you’re going to get a whole bunch of pepperoni pizza orders walk through the door at once.
-Saving yourself the rush for when they do?
-Yep, PPDS applies to you.
+This is because foods may be pre-cooked in bulk and wrapped in readiness for peak times.
 It also applies to the provision of food samples if they are pre-packed prior to being given out.

 PPDS labelling is not required for back of house production activities but there still needs to be a means of traceability from production right through to service to the final consumer in order for the PPDS labels to be accurate.